Teva UK Limited’s second Modern Slavery Statement, published 27 June 2018

 Under Teva policy, Teva utilised a risk-based assessment of suppliers considering, amongst other things, their potential risk of non-compliance to the SCOC.
 We acknowledge we must be particularly vigilant when sourcing in specific industry sectors with geographically distant supply chains.
 Suppliers prioritised as high or medium risk are further assessed for compliance with the SCOC and may thereafter be subject to an audit.

 We worked with an external sustainability specialist and utilised its ‘Supplier Sustainability Ratings’ solution to further undertake initial assessments of our suppliers’ compliance with our SCOC.

 As part of our commitment to our ongoing compliance with the Act, we have utilised our risk assessments to establish a risk mitigation general ways of working in respect of third party compliance with our SCOC.

 EMPLOYEES, TRAINING AND WHISTLEBLOWING

 Employee relations are managed across Teva by the Human Resources Department.
-Employee working hours are set out in contract and any requirement to work additional hours outside of the standard contractual hours must be approved in advance by the relevant managers with the employee’s consent.
+Employee working hours are set out in a contract and any requirement to work additional hours outside of the standard contractual hours must be approved in advance by the relevant managers with the employee’s consent.
 All relevant UK employees are paid at least the UK National Living Wage.

-Our own employees are trained on and must comply with our Code of Conduct.
+Our own employees have been trained on and must comply with our Code of Conduct.
 We invest in educating our staff to recognise risks of breaches of our Code of Conduct or applicable laws in our business and supply chains.
 Through our training programmes, employees are encouraged to identify and report any potential breaches.

-This statement is made in accordance with Section 54(1) of the Modern Slavery Act 2015 and constitutes Teva’s slavery and human trafficking statement
+This statement is made in accordance with Section 54(1) of the Modern Slavery Act 2015 and constitutes Teva’s slavery and human trafficking statement.